-1. Develop a relationship with the people at the top
+1. Develop a Relationship With the People at the Top

-Small businesses nearly always have less management layers to sift through.
+Small businesses nearly always have fewer management layers to sift through.
 Mid-level management is virtually non-existent in the majority of small businesses in the U. S., so you will have greater access to the decision-makers within the company.

 With consistent and possibly daily access to the owner or company director, they will be more fully aware of your accomplishments within the scope of the work you do on a daily basis.
 This gives you the opportunity to develop a real working relationship with someone who can change your future.

-This is a great motivator and those valuable and unique relationships you develop with the higher-level people at a small company could last a lifetime and be a benefit to you for the rest of your career.
+This is a great motivator and those valuable and unique relationships, you develop with the higher-level people at a small company could last a lifetime and be a benefit to you for the rest of your career.

 2. Avoid Being Just One of the Crowd

 Small businesses don’t hire dozens of people at once fresh out of college who are all doing the same job.
 Small businesses have far less capital to work with and tend to hire more selectively.
 They are better at managing their employees because they get to know the person during the hiring process BEFORE they hire them.
 They have an idea of how they will fit into the mix of other employees.

 They also will get to know what strengths you can bring to the table and what weaknesses in skills you need to work on, so that when you move up the career ladder in your industry to possibly another company, you have created a greater portfolio of skills to present.